mendesrr/bc250-acpi-fix-updated-8c/README.md

 cpupower frequency-info

-// Additionally you can set the frequency scaling governor to performance: //
+// Additionally you can set the governor to performance mode:

-sudo cpupower frequency-set -g performance
+// sudo cpupower frequency-set -g performance

 ...................................................................................................................................................................................................